-The student enters doctoral candidacy upon completion of (1) course requirements with a cumulative GPA of at least 3.25 through all 700-level courses, (2) at least two registrations of Doctoral Research, and (3) a dissertation idea approved by the student's dissertation advisor and two readers.
-When all conditions are met, the student becomes a candidate, the advisor and readers become the candidate's dissertation committee, and the student registers for dissertation to begin working on the dissertation proposal.
 The student registers for one year (three terms) of dissertation, at eight credits per term.
 Students who have not completed the dissertation after one year of dissertation registrations must register for Continuing Dissertation, three terms per year, until they have satisfied the dissertation requirement.
-Students not on approved leave register for each term following the one in which they enter candidacy until the dissertation has been completed.
+Students not on approved leave register for each term following the one in which they enter candidacy.